By Chris Roberson

 It’ll be something brand new, that you’ve built up the foundations to make, and that you can translate from brain to hands because you’ve imitated and practiced similar projects again and again.
 Lots of people reduce inspiration to waiting for “The right time” and forget that they need to be in “The right place” for that moment to mean anything!

 When you fold, the ritual and the act of creation is more important than the final result.
 When your hands are busy your heart is serene – Akira Yoshizawa

-With this quote, he’s stressing the importance of doing.
-For him, origami is all about the process, rather than the end result.
-As with the other quotes here, Yoshizawa’s focus is on the act of creation, because to him, that was the most important part of his art.
-In folding, he can find peace, and the final result is either incidental, or an object that embodies and reminds you of that state of being
+Out of all the design quotations, this one stresses the importance of doing.
+For Yoshizawa, origami is all about the process, rather than the end result.
+As with the other quotations here, Yoshizawa’s focus is on the act of creation, because to him, that was the most crucial part of his art.
+In folding, he can find peace, and the final result is either incidental or an object that embodies and reminds you of that state of being

 So remember, keep making art!
+Use art quotes to help you.
 Don’t feel discouraged or stop because you don’t feel like you’re where you’re supposed to be.
-If you keep working at it, and find joy in the act, you’ll completely shock yourself with what you’re capable of!
+If you keep working at it and find joy in the act, you’ll completely shock yourself with what you’re capable of!